see the goals of the game

 With a good dose of emotion, São Paulo stamped its spot in the South American final.
 After taking the advantage of Atlético-GO inside Morumbi by making it 2-0 tonight, the São Paulo team beat Goiás on penalties 4-2 and is still alive in the continental competition (watch the goals and penalty shootout below ).

-Rogério Ceni’s team will face Independiente Del Valle in the decision of the tournament, scheduled for October 1st.
+Rogério Ceni’s team will face Independiente Del Valle in the decision of the tournament, scheduled for October 1st, in Córdoba (Argentina).

 Midfielder Patrick, who this time played as a starter, played the center forward on Calleri’s off day and scored both goals for São Paulo in regulation time.